Nearing Death Awareness Experiences (NDA)

 When people dying slowly of a terminal illness are approaching death,

-they too, have remarkable experiences and seem to develop an expanded
+they too, have remarkable experiences (like "terminal lucidity" - the unexpected return of mental clarity and memory shortly before death) and seem to develop an expanded

 awareness.
 This is called Nearing Death Awareness (NDA), and these